 An insightful sharing by Professor Modupe Akinola, Visiting Fellow at the INSEAD Gender Initiative.
 The event was attended by the alumni of INSEAD and Columbia Business School and other invited guests in Nairobi, Kenya.
 A thought-provoking session from which participants emerged with a leadership toolkit to strengthen their capacity to excel personally and professionally as they work to achieve a sustainable competitive advantage for their organizations.

-Solving the Permanent Capital vs Closed End Fund conundrum for African Private Equity
+Solving the Permanent Capital vs Closed End Fund conundrum for African Private Equity, June 8, 2022

-Join Rudolf Pretorius (CIO of Adansonia Fund Manager Private Limited) and Amit Jain (Director NTU-SBF Centre for African Studies) as they discuss this challenge and brainstorm solutions.
-For details, please contact: [email protected] RSVP as seats are limited.
+Rudolf Pretorius (CIO of Adansonia Fund Manager Private Limited) and Amit Jain (Director NTU-SBF Centre for African Studies) discussed this challenge and brainstorm solutions.
+For details, please contact: [email protected]

 Want to give your own TED Talk?
 Showcasing your big and bold ideas?
 The TED Idea Search: Africa 2022 is now opened for applications till June 24, 2022.
 Applications are opened to anyone living in or descended from the African continent.
 Winniers will be invited to give a TED talk!
 Apply now.